 - Otology and neurotology:If you have any kind of issue with your ears, these specialists can help.
 They treat conditions like infections, hearing loss, dizziness, and ringing or buzzing in your ears (tinnitus).

-- Pediatric ENT: Your child might not be able to tell his doctor what's bothering him.
+- Pediatric ENT: Your child might not be able to tell their doctor what's bothering them.
 Pediatric ENT's are specially trained to treat youngsters, and they have tools and exam rooms designed to put kids at ease.